Kozea/Radicale/DOCUMENTATION.md

 ### Simple 5-minute setup

 You want to try Radicale but only have 5 minutes free in your calendar?
 Let's go right now and play a bit with Radicale!

-When everything works, you can get a [client](#supported-clients) and start creating calendars and address books.
-The server, configured with settings from this section, only binds to localhost (is not reachable over the network) and you can log in with any user name and password.
-When everything works, you may get a local client and start creating calendars and address books.
+The server, configured with settings from this section, only binds to localhost (i.e. it is not reachable over the network), and you can log in with any username and password.
+When everything works, you may get a local [client](#supported-clients) and start creating calendars and address books.
 If Radicale fits your needs, it may be time for some [basic configuration](#basic-configuration) to support remote clients and desired authentication type.

 Follow one of the chapters below depending on your operating system.

 #### Linux / \*BSD

+Hint: instead of downloading from PyPI, look for packages provided by your [distribution](#linux-distribution-packages).
+They contain also startup scripts integrated into your distributions, that allow Radicale to run daemonized.

 First, make sure that **python** 3.9 or later and **pip** are installed.
 On most distributions it should be enough to install the package ``python3-pip``.